braydenaimar/Laser-Graphics-Converter/README.md

 ### Using File Explorer

 1. Open Windows File Explorer.
-2. Goto where you installed the program (in your 'Documents' folder if you followed the above instructions).
+2. Go to where you installed the program (in your 'Documents' folder if you followed the above instructions).
 3. Open the 'Laser-Graphics-Converter' folder.
 4. Double click 'autostart.bat' to run the program.